Richajaishwal0/Quantum_Teleportation/README.md

 Open a new Colab notebook and either upload `implementation.ipynb` or copy the code.
 The notebook includes `!pip install qiskit qiskit-aer pylatexenc --quiet` cells which make Colab execution straightforward.

+# Deployement
+The ui based on this project is deployed at https://claude.ai/public/artifacts/df5c5c4e-9fc0-4fa6-bc11-eae47c906566
 ## Notebook highlights

 - Circuit construction uses `QuantumCircuit(3, 2)` and prepares the state to teleport using `h` and `t` gates.